No one will ever change this animal I have become,

 Three Days Grace is an Alternative Hard Rock/ Post-Grunge group from Norwood, Ontario, Canada.
 Formed in 1992 as the band Groundswell, they consisted of Adam Gontier (vocals, rhythm guitar), Neil Sanderson (drums, backing vocals), Brad Walst (Bass, occasional backing vocals), Phil Crowe (Guitar) and Joe Grant (Guitar), all attending high school at the time.
 This incarnation would ultimately break up 1995.
 They later reformed under the name Three Days Grace in 1997 as the trio of Gontier, Sanderson and Walst.
 In 2003 after their debut tour they enlisted Barry Stock as lead guitarist, allowing Gontier to simply sing in concert.

-- Brad Walst: Bass, backing vocals
+- Brad Walst – bass, backing vocals (since 1997)

 - Three Days Grace - 2003

 - Life Starts Now - 2009